Tommy Thompson Park is an amazing spot for bird watching: 316 species of birds have been recorded at TTP, including at least 55 breeding species.

 DOUBLE-CRESTED CORMORANTS (Phalocrocorax auritus) began nesting at TTP in 1990 and have since become a common sight throughout Toronto Harbour.
-The TTP cormorant colony is the largest on the Great Lakes, numbering 11,990 nesting pairs in 2013.
+The TTP cormorant colony is the largest in North America, numbering 13,275 nesting pairs in 2016.

 Since 1976, COMMON TERNS (Sterna hirundo) have nested in significant numbers on artificial breeding platforms, or “reef rafts,” and are now also nesting on an island we created in Cell One (see above).
 At its peak, the common tern breeding population at TTP represented 1.8% of the estimated North American population.

 Toronto and Region Conservation conducts annual counts of double-crested cormorants and black-crowned night herons to track changes in populations and nesting areas.
 Upon completion of nesting the forests are also monitored to measure any impacts the birds have upon the health of trees.

 Ring-billed gull management is an ongoing effort.
 Since the 1970s, TRCA has used various techniques to manage the population.
 Without such efforts, it has been estimated that the gull population at TTP would now total approximately 180,000 pairs.